-Something new turned up in Conservation needing cleaning for the up and coming ‘There’s a Dinosaur at the Museum’ display, (30th May to 6th June at Leeds City Museum).
+Something new turned up in the Conservation Studio this week, needing cleaning for the up and coming ‘There’s a Dinosaur at the Museum’ display at Leeds City Museum.
 It looked like a rib in a piece of stone, but was covered with a heavy layer of sooty deposits, that made it look black.
 We believe it came from a large reptile, possibly a dinosaur, but it has not yet been identified.

 The rib was acquired in 1866, so it is not surprising over the years it has acquired a layer of industrial pollution.
 It came into the Conservation Studio looking very indistinct and not very exciting.
 As you can see in the photograph you can make out the rib but that is about it.
 After a quick inspection to see if there were any obvious breaks or damage, we decided to steam clean it with our new steam cleaner.

 We use a dental steam cleaner with deionised water.
 This is water that has had the impurities filtered out, a bit like the filter jugs that you can get for your own kitchens, but a more refined.
 We can adjust the pressure coming out of the nozzle so can do very fine cleaning.
 Steam cleaning is one of my favourite jobs, as it can be really satisfying.
 This one turned out to be very satisfying indeed!

 In the photograph above you can see a half cleaned and un-cleaned section.
 As you can see the dirt layer lifts of very easily without damaging the underlying surface.
 The oval shapes beginning to be seen just under the rib are fossilised sea shells.
 It took a couple of hours to clean this up, including the back.
 Sometimes if fragile paper labels are present we have to protect them otherwise they would be obliterated.